yemisi29/realworld-cicd-pipeline-project/README.md

       ![SlackConfig!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/raw/zdocs/images/Screen%20Shot%202023-04-26%20at%202.08.55%20PM.png)

     #### NOTE: Update Your Jenkins file with your Slack Channel Name
-    - Go back to your local, open your "Jenkins-CICD-Project" repo/folder/directory on VSCODE
+    - Go back to your local, open your "realworld-cicd-pipeline-project" repo on Github
-    - Open your "Jenkinsfile"
+    - Open your "Jenkinsfile" and Edit
-    - Update the slack channel name on line "97" (there about)
+    - Update the slack channel name on line "126"
-    - Change name from "cicd-project-alerts" (or whatever name thst's there) to yours
+    - Change name from "cicd-pipeline-project-alerts" (or whatever name that's there) to yours
     - Add the changes to git, commit and push to GitHub
     - Confirm the changes are available on GitHub
 		- Save and Push to GitHub